 We currently have: (1) an Audit Committee comprised of Dr. Monahan, Dr. Prendergast and Mr. Smith, each of whom are deemed to be independent in accordance with the NASDAQ definition of independence, satisfy the independence criteria set forth in Rule 10A-3 under the Exchange Act as well as qualify as "audit committee financial experts" as that term is used in Item 407 of Regulation S-K; (2) a Compensation Committee comprised of Dr. Monahan, Dr. Prendergast, and Mr. Smith, each of whom is deemed to be independent in accordance with the NASDAQ definition of independence and satisfy the independence criteria set forth in Rule 10C-1 under the Exchange Act; and (3) a Nominating and Corporate Governance committee comprised of Dr. Monahan, Dr. Prendergast, and Mr. Smith, each of whom is decordance with the NASDAQ definition of independence.
-During the last quarter of the year ended December 31, 2016 and the quarter ended March 31, 2017 the Board of Directors also had a Strategic Planning Committee comprised of Dr. Monahan, Dr. Prendergast and Mr. Smith as Science and Technology Committee and each of those committees were terminated.
-We also formed a Special Committee comprised of Dr. Monahan and Dr. Prendergast in other ecomprised of Dr. Monahan, Dr. Prendergast in the equitient and consummate the acquisition of an eighty percent (80%) ownership interest in the equity of Pelican Therapeutics, Inc., which Committee shall terminate promptly after the closing of the acquisition.
+During the last quarter of the year ended December 31, 2016 and the quarter ended March 31, 2017 the Board of Directors also had a Strategic Planning Committee comprised of Dr. Monahan, Dr. Prendergast and Mr. Smith as Science and Technology Committee and each of the first quarter of 2017, the Board determined that we no longer required a Strategic Planning Committee or a Science and Technology Committee and each of those committees were terminated.
+We also formed a Special Committee comprised of Dr. Monahan and Dr. Prendergast in order to negotiate and consummate the acquisition of an eighty percent (80%) ownership interest in the equity of Pelican Therapeutics, Inc., which Committee terminated promptly upon the closing of the acquisition on April 28, 2017.